transcendent-group/ggd/README.md

 If you do not see an interface listed then your wireless card does not support monitor mode.

-If it does, make sure that other interfering processes are killed:
+If it does, make sure that other interfering processes are killed, you should see output similar to this:

-`airmon-ng check kill`

-You should see output similar to this:

 ```
 root@kali:~/ggd# airmon-ng check kill